 When I was a kid, my girlfriends got behind me when the scary stranger approached us on the playground with no one else around.
 As the default spokesperson, I let him know quickly that he was fighting a losing battle and named the reasons why.
 I was ten years old.
 Heck if I know if we could carry through on my threats, but we averted danger.
 A different time, I was nominated to represent girl students when a male teacher displayed misconduct during gym class.
 And even later, I was not afraid to confront the man who was spreading rumors about me around my hometown.
 I stuck up for myself, advocated for others, and burned some bridges that liberated me.
 Certainly, it should remain solid advice not to burn bridges, but when those bridges don’t add to my own well-being, I’m willing to light the match.

-Last weekend, I held a funeral…for my 30s.
+In March 2018, I held a funeral…for my third decade of life.
 To properly honor the demise of my 30s and the genesis of my fourth decade, I told Dusty all I really wanted was a ribeye steak and a slice of peanut butter pie.
 I’m not much of a cake person.
 After much research and recommendations from co-workers, Dusty and I found ourselves sitting in the Black Steer restaurant.
 Our much anticipated medium rare ribeye was reduced to mediocrity in its medium wellness.
 Dusty aptly responded, “Do you want to send it back?
 That’s how your mom would order it!”
 I’m not ever too picky at restaurants because I’m just happy to have someone do the cooking, serve me for once, and clean up the mess.

 As I gnawed on my half of our medium-well steak, Dusty overheard the conversation in the booth just next to us.
 Usually the oblivious one to extraneous conversation, Dusty signaled to me to listen in.
 Larry Eustachy was the topic, and my ears perked up because I’ve been following this story.